pluralsight/guides/published/java-and-j2ee/java-8-stream-api-part-1/article.md

 Intermediate operations are further divided into stateless and stateful operations.

-**Stateless** operations retain no state from previously elements when processing a new element so each can be processed independently of operations on other elements.
+**Stateless** operations retain no state from previous elements when processing a new element so each can be processed independently of operations on other elements.

 Some examples are:
 - `Stream<T> filter(Predicate<? super T> predicate)`